Early Payment Discounts on Invoices: Small Business Guide

 It’s important to understand common payment terms when calculating early payment discounts and applying them to your invoices.

 - 1/10 Net 30: The customer receives a 1% prompt payment discount if the payment is received within 10 days of the invoice date.
-If the customer doesn’t pay within 10 days, the full invoice amount is due in 30 days with no discount.
+If the customer doesn’t pay within 10 days, then the invoice is due in 30 days with no discount.
 This prompt payment discount might be good to incentivize those customers who never seem to pay their invoices on time.

 - 2/10 Net 30: The customer receives a 2% early payment discount if payment is received within 10 days.
 If the invoice isn’t paid within 10 days, it’s due in 30 days with no discount.
 This type of prompt payment discount can be used to accelerate cash flow with a larger discount for jobs that require a large outlay of cash that you need to recoup quickly.